Enumeration and Identification of Unique 3D Spatial Topologies of Interconnected Engineering Systems Using Spatial Graphs: INTRODUCTION

-Systems engineering~\cite{Goode1957, Sydenham2003} often involves choosing the most suitable candidate among many alternative design solutions to meet specific performance criteria using techniques such as comparative design analysis and optimization~\cite{Field2006, Ashrafiuon1990}.
-In most cases, the component technologies and the component-to-component connectivity (system architecture) remains fixed between different feasible designs to preserve the functionality of the system. \textit{System architecture (SA)} specifies what components comprise a system, and how ports on components are connected to specific ports on other components which represent specific technology options to perform each function, and the flows of material, energy, and/or information from one component to another.
-System architecture enumeration problems were previously studied for engineering design examples such as hybrid electric power trains~\cite{Bayrak2016, Ai2005, Ramdan2016}, automotive vehicle suspension systems~\cite{Herber2019}, and optimal cooling system layouts~\cite{Peddada2019a}.
-However, for each system architecture, many \textit {spatial topologies (STs)} may exist, each with its own optimal geometry.
-The geometric optimization problem can be simplified by decomposing the problem into identification of unique spatial topologies, and then geometrically optimizing each one, subject to all relevant physical interactions.
+Any 3D engineering system geometric optimization problem can be simplified by decomposing the problem into two stages: 1) identification of unique spatial topologies, and then 2) geometrically optimizing each system configuration, accounting for physical interactions and subject to all relevant geometric, failure mode, and other constraints.
 For example, if an interconnect links ports $P1$ and $P2$, many options exist for how this interconnect passes around various other interconnects and components in the system.
 Two spatial topologies are \textit{equivalent} when there is a continuous deformation of component locations and interconnect trajectories that takes one topology to the other.
-Figure~\ref{SysArch} shows 3D systems A and B1 having two different system architectures because interconnect IC1 is connected between components $\{1, 2\}$ in A but between $\{1, 3\}$ in B1.
-In other words, component-to-component connectivity is different in A and B1 respectively.
+This continuous deformation must be possible without cutting and rejoining any interconnects.
+Figure~\ref{Figure1a} shows 3D systems A and B1 having two different system architectures because interconnect IC1 is connected between components $\{1, 2\}$ in A but between $\{1, 3\}$ in B1.
+In other words, component-to-component connectivity is different in A and B1, respectively.
 Systems B1 and B2 have the same system architecture as all the component-to-component interconnections are the same.
-However, B1 and B2 have different spatial topologies because the interconnect IC2 between the component 1 and 2 is topologically different (please see the crossing patterns in Fig.~\ref{SysArch}).
+However, B1 and B2 have different spatial topologies because the interconnect IC2 between the component 1 and 2 is topologically different (please see the crossing patterns in Fig.~\ref{Figure1a}).
 As both the ends of the interconnect IC2 are fixed, it cannot be continuously morphed between B1 and B2.
 Hence, B1 and B2 are topologically different systems.
-The scope of this paper deals with enumerating such unique spatial topologies for each system architecture within a design problem.
+Similarly, Fig.~\ref{Figure1b} is another example.
+The scope of this article encompasses the challenge of enumerating and identifying such unique spatial topologies for each system architecture within a design problem.
+Other recent articles have focused on continuous optimization of systems once spatial topology is specified (see Refs.~\cite{Peddada2020_JMD_2Stage, Bhattacharyya2022_AIAA, Jessee2020a, Peddada2022a}, for example).
 The example shown in Fig.~\ref{SysArch} is kept simple for illustration purposes, but the framework can be used to generate STs for more complex architectures and larger interconnected systems with multiple crossings.\\